jorian/barterdexdocs/docs/source/api.rst

 Non-relay nodes (``client``) need to use the same 2 arguments in its startup arguments, to be able to join that network.

 At default, the RPC port for a marketmaker instance is 7783.
 To override this setting, add ``"rpcport":<int port>`` to the startup arguments.
 This port can be any port in the range 1025 - 65535.
-Defining the RPC port is for local networking; other nodes in the network do not have to comply with RPC port settings.
+Defining the RPC port is for local networking; other nodes in the network do not have to comply by having the same RPC port settings.

 Multiple marketmaker instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^